EdsionL/rtools/README.md

 ```
 If you input 'y' and ENTER, the host "blog" will reboot.

-# More features
+# Changelog
-You can tell me, or one day I have the new idea.

-###Changelog

-1.1
+1.1.1

+* More options in 'rscp'.
+* Discover dynamic ip

+1.1.0

-	Parse arguments with argpase
+* Parse arguments with argpase

+More idea in NOTE.md